gabrieltempass/streamlit-navigation-bar/CONTRIBUTING.md

 ways to contribute, such as [reporting a bug](https://github.com/gabrieltempass/streamlit-navigation-bar/issues/new?assignees=&labels=bug&projects=&template=bug_report.yml) or [requesting a feature](https://github.com/gabrieltempass/streamlit-navigation-bar/issues/new?assignees=&labels=enhancement&projects=&template=feature_request.yml).
-You can also just [ask a question](https://github.com/gabrieltempass/streamlit-navigation-bar/issues/new?assignees=&labels=question&projects=&template=ask_question.yml), if you want.
+You can also just [ask a question](https://github.com/gabrieltempass/streamlit-navigation-bar/issues/new?assignees=&labels=question&projects=&template=ask_question.yml), or join the discussions in the [community forum](https://discuss.streamlit.io/t/new-component-streamlit-navigation-bar/66032).
 Note that we have a [code of conduct](https://github.com/gabrieltempass/streamlit-navigation-bar/blob/main/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

 ## Before starting